iancmcc/ouimeaux/README.md

 ## Troubleshooting

-#### Using a VPN won't work
+#### Using a VPN
-`wemo list` and `wemo status` won't work if you're using a VPN.
-Disconnect from the VPN and the commands should work.
+The `wemo` command won't be able to communicate with your devices if you're connected to a VPN.
+It may be redirecting UDP traffic somewhere else.
+Disconnect from the VPN and the tool should work.

 Open an issue and I'll try to help.